Montreal River (Wisconsin–Michigan)

-The Montreal River is a river flowing to Lake Superior in northern Wisconsin and the Upper Peninsula of Michigan in the United States.
+The Montreal River (/ˌmɒntʃriˈɔːl/ mahn-tree-AWL) is a river flowing to Lake Superior in northern Wisconsin and the Upper Peninsula of Michigan in the United States.
 It is 47.8 mi long and drains approximately 270 sqmi in a forested region.
 For most of its length, the river's course defines a portion of the Wisconsin–Michigan border.
 The Ojibwe name for the river is Gaa-waasijiwaang, meaning "where there is whitewater".